-• Read Disturb
+Read Disturb

-A read operation may disturb the data in memory.
+A Read operation may disturb the data in NAND Flash memory.
 The data may change due to charge gain.
 Usually, bit errors occur on other pages in the block, not the page being read.
 After a large number of read cycles (between block erases), a tiny charge may build up and can cause a cell to be soft programmed to another state.
 After block erasure and reprogramming, the block may become usable again.
+Read Disturb capability is generally influenced by the number of Write/Erase cycles.